frankdeng8/kubernetes-the-hard-way-oci/docs/09-bootstrapping-kubernetes-workers.md

 ## Prerequisites

 The commands in this lab must be run on each worker instance: `worker-0`, `worker-1`, and `worker-2`.
-Login to each worker instance using the `gcloud` command.
+Login to each worker instance using the `ssh` command.
 Example:

 ```
 instance_id=$(oci compute instance list \